zaidansani/zai-s-NUS-cheatsheet-stash/readme.md

 # zai's NUS stash

-hi. i'm [m. zaidan](https://www.linkedin.com/in/mzaidanbsani/), a compsci student in NUS. currently i'm a y2 student (enrolled 23/24).
+hi. i'm [m. zaidan](https://www.linkedin.com/in/mzaidanbsani/), a compsci student in NUS. currently i'm a rising penultimate year student (enrolled 23/24, (planned) graduation may'26).

 not an outstanding student (not straight As!!!), but here are my notes anyways saw a few seniors put theirs online, and i was extremely grateful, so here goes nothing. extremely big shoutout to @jovyntls and her [cheatsheets](https://github.com/jovyntls/cheatsheets) which helped me understand how to start making mine and were a good frame of reference.